Muslim Makwana

+The Makwana are a Muslim community of Gujarat, India, and Sindh, Pakistan.

+History

-The Makwana are a Muslim community of Gujarat, India.
-The Makwana Muslims are now mainly small peasant proprietors found in north Gujarat.
-According to their traditions, their ancestor Bapuji, the son of Harpal Makwana, converted to Islam.
-He founded to the principality of Lalpur-Mandva, in Mahikantha.
+According to their traditions, their ancestor Bapuji was the son of Harpal Makwana who had came from Karenti, Sindh and had converted to Islam.
+He founded the principality of Lalpur-Mandva, in Mahikantha.
 They are Sunni Muslims and speak Gujarati.
 The Makwana claim descent from the Jhala, also known as Makwana, clan of Rajputs.

+In Gujrat the Makwana Muslims are now mainly small peasant proprietors found in north Gujarat.

+In Sindh they are now living in Dadu, Matiari, and other districts of Sindh.